rocky-jaiswal/my_blogs/source/2016-03-19-hapi_jwt_cors.html.markdown

 ![HapiJS](/images/hapi.svg "HapiJS")

 Setting up CORS and JWT with Hapi is actually quite easy.
-For CORS all we need to do is provide the right options to hapi's _server.connection_ and JWT setup is available as a Hapi [plugin](https://www.npmjs.com/package/hapi-auth-jwt2).
+For CORS all we need to do is provide the right options to hapi's _server.connection_ and JWT setup is available as a hapi [plugin](https://www.npmjs.com/package/hapi-auth-jwt2).
 Let's look at a working example -

 server.js -